British Vogue appoints first male editor

 Before his appointment as fashion and creative director at W Magazine in 2011, he had worked for American and Italian Vogue.

-The 45 year old will resume his new position August 1st, succeeding Alexander Shulman in August.
+The 45-year-old will assume his new position August 1, succeeding outgoing editor Alexandra Shulman who spent 25 years with the publication.